-The student is going to continue their user flow by seeing how your offer fares in all aspects in much more detail than they would have previously done.
-Aspects of your offer that will be looked might include – student life, fees, accommodation and program structure because they’re coming that much closer to signing up so they want to leave all doubts at the door.
+The student is going to continue their user flow by seeing how they offer fares in all aspects in much more detail than they would have previously done.
+Aspects of your offer that will be looked might include – student life, fees, accommodation, and program structure because they’re coming that much closer to signing up so they want to leave all doubts at the door.

 The keywords used in this state will be much more specific than before.